 These microscopic algae can cause a lot of problems if it is not removed.
 Therefore, it becomes essential to vacuum your pool from time to time.
 Plus, to be accurate, the task of vacuuming is not as exhausting as it seems.
 You just need the right knowledge to use the pump or filter system of your pool.
 Use the settings of your pump in accordance with the kind of sediment present in the pool, just as mentioned above.

 How Often Should the Pool Be Vacuumed?

 You should vacuum their pool at least once a week.
-The pool skimmers can only remove dirt, debris and leaves that are floating on the surface of water.
+The pool skimmers can only remove dirt, debris, and leaves that are floating on the surface of the water.
 But you should know that most fragments that enter into a pool float for three to four hours only.
-After that the debris sinks and settles on the bottom of the pool.
+After that, the debris sinks and settles on the bottom of the pool.
 Therefore, you should not rely on just the skimmers.